Amazon Dash: Barcode scanner

 The Amazon Dash Wand (originally branded simply Amazon Dash) was announced in April 2014.
 It is a Wi-Fi connected device that allows users to build a shopping list by scanning bar codes and saying product names out loud.
 It connects directly with AmazonFresh, the company's online grocery delivery service.
 The website for Amazon Dash highlights benefits such as "never forget an item again" and suggests users keep the device on the kitchen counter or refrigerator so that every member of the family can add items to its grocery list.

 On June 15, 2017, a new version of the scanner was announced by Amazon.
 The new version has Alexa built in, allowing users to ask for recipes and order from Amazon Prime Now.

 Replenishment service

 The Dash Button and Dash Replenishment Service (DRS) were introduced by Amazon.com on March 31, 2015.
 Due to the timing of the announcement, there were a number of news stories questioning whether the Dash Button was an early April Fools joke.

 Roll-out and response

 Initially, the Dash buttons were made available by invitation to Amazon Prime members who were invited to request the devices.
 The devices received mixed reviews from critics and reporters upon release, and have been parodied online.
 In Germany, the product was deemed illegal due to insufficient information about the price of the product being given at the time of purchase.
 This was allegedly part of a larger dispute between Amazon and Germany, where Amazon battles with unions and is under investigation for attempting to monopolize the country.

 Amazon Dash Buttons initially partnered with more than 100 brands.
-The most popular Dash Buttons were the Tide, Bounty, and Cottonelle buttons.